FarronF/limerick-council-meetings/meetings/2023/10/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 6th September 2023.md

 **Proposal:** To change the zoning of the subject site in the Draft Newcastle West Local Area

-Plan from Enterprise and Employment to New Residential.--- 4
+Plan from Enterprise and Employment to New Residential.
+---
+4

 **Reason:** The provision of a residential zoning at this location would facilitate a proposed